sefk/sefk.github.io/stories/about.md

 been tending to do more hands-on work and managing smaller teams lately.

-I'm a father of two great girls and enjoy card and board games.
+I'm a father of two great kids and enjoy card and board games.

 My GPG key is [`4C79 48F2 2057 0647 D573  937B AFD1 2F02 88AC 23B2`](../../f/sef-public-gpg-key-2015-06.asc)